pallets-eco/flask-admin/doc/quickstart.rst

 It is relatively easy to add support for different database backends (Mongo, etc) by inheriting from :class:`~flask.ext.admin.model.BaseModelView`. class and implementing database-related methods.

-Please refer to :mod:`flask.ext.admin.contrib.sqlamodel` documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask.ext.admin.contrib.sqla` documentation on how to customize behavior of model-based administrative views.

 File Admin
 ----------